 Alan Khazei is a social entrepreneur who has pioneered ways to empower citizens to make a difference.
 Khazei is the Founder and CEO of Be The Change, Inc., which developed three campaigns...

-Dr. Upmanu Lall is the Director of the Columbia Water Center, the Alan and Carol Silberstein Professor of Engineering, and the Chair of the Department of Earth & Environmental Engineering...
+Dr. Lall is the Director of the Columbia Water Center and the Alan and Carol Silberstein Professor of Engineering, and the Chair of the Dept. of Earth & Environmental Engineering at...

-Nicholas Lemann directs Columbia World Projects as well as Columbia Global Reports, a book publishing venture that commissions reporting around the world on a wide range of political...
+Nicholas Lemann was the director of Columbia World Projects from 2017 through February 2021.
+He directs Columbia Global Reports, a book publishing venture that commissions reporting...

 Hon.
 Jacob LewFormer United States Secretary of the Treasury (2013-2017)Visiting Professor, School of International and Public Affairs, Columbia UniversityRead Full Bio arrow_right_alt